Urucas/sauce-uploader/README.md

 # sauce-uploader [![Build Status](https://travis-ci.org/Urucas/sauce-uploader.svg)](https://travis-ci.org/Urucas/sauce-updaloder)

-Are yu planning to run some Appium tests on Sauce Labs ?
+Are you planning to run some Appium tests on Sauce Labs ?
 Make sure you upload your app first.
-Use sauce-uploader, let him handle it for you.
+Use **sauce-uploader**, let him handle it for you.

 #Install
 ```bash